-Chef Doug Hudson comes to us after two celebrated stints in Colorado: Executive Chef at the Grand Lodge on Peak 7 (Breckonridge, CO.) and heading up multiple outlets at the Park Hyatt (Beaver Creek, CO).
+Chef Doug Hudson comes to us after two celebrated experiences in Colorado: Executive Chef at the Grand Lodge on Peak 7 (Breckonridge, CO.) and heading up multiple outlets at the Park Hyatt (Beaver Creek, CO).
 This four-diamond property nabbed the Hyatt Hotel of the Year award during his tenure.
 Before this, Doug worked at several farm-to-table restaurants, including his own wood-fired concept, ABLAZE.

 Why are you excited about T47?

 "I get excited about the idea of offering a more thoughtful approach to dining and entertainment.
 Being a part of an innovative business, giving our guests a unique experience, and taking our environmental impact into consideration, all of these goals speak to me.
 I enjoy the opportunity to partner with great local farmers and artisans, and to challenge everyone involved, ourselves most of all, to take our sustainability practices a step further.
 This kind of transparency and leadership can change the food industry.
 And let’s face it, it just tastes better."